The story of BMS, a lost kitten

 Good tip from Learned Opinion – next time it wees, mop up with tissue and place tissue in litter thingo.
 Will try.
 Given BMS’s stark refusal to cooperate with literally everything from the moment we met till now, I doubt it’ll work but whatevs, gotta give it a shot.

 When I was told “socialise” the cat, WHAT IF IT WAS A TRICK????
 What if the objective was not for me to socialise the cat, but for me to bond to the cat?
 HAH!
 I see your ploy, and it isn’t going to work!

-Going to have a second coffee whilst I research my next hike and a place to hand BMS over.
-This will mean removing BMS from my lap.
-That means feline displeasure.
-Well cat you’re not the boss of me!
+Going to have a second coffee whilst I research my next hike and a plan to hand BMS over.
+This will mean removing BMS from my lap, and consequent feline displeasure.
+Well cat, you’re not the boss of me!

 “to get it to drink try dabbing your finger in the water and dabbing the drops onto its mouth, it will start to lick .. progressively get it to move closer to the water bowl and it will figure out where the water is (or at least that’s the plan and has worked for me in the past with kittens etc)” – will try this.